 Install ClickStream

-Every ClickStream tenant installs through its own first-party tracking domain.
-You add a CNAME on t.yourdomain.com → ClickStream, we verify it and provision SSL, then your SDK loads from your own hostname.
-We don't sell direct access to our collector or SDK CDN endpoints — first-party is the only supported mode.
+Website properties install through their own first-party tracking domain.
+You add a CNAME on t.yourdomain.com → ClickStream, we verify it and provision SSL, then the browser SDK loads from your hostname.
+Mobile and server properties instead use dedicated provenance-exempt keys with the shared https://feynman.clickstream.com endpoint; they do not require DNS.

 What you need before you start